apalii/cdc/README.md

                       /You have additional 5 second to abort it/
 5) --debug - writes some additional information to the log file(/home/porta-one/call_monitor.log)

-It possible to use cdc.py without parameters in order to see list of the ip addresses of the available sip envs on the current sip server.
+It possible to use hcc.py without parameters in order to see list of the ip addresses of the available sip envs on the current sip server.

 It seems it is rare used stuff, I've made just for practicing.

-10.10.2014 - PEP8 fixes
+23.10.2014 - getting durations from the config files, remaming to the hcc 10.10.2014 - PEP8 fixes
 07.10.2014 - logging
 01.10.2014 - normal processing of the parameters and disconnecting were added